mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 When `rowSelectionPropagation.descendants` is set to `true`.

-- Selecting a parent will auto-select all its filtered descendants.
+- Selecting a parent would auto-select all its filtered descendants.
-- Deselecting a parent row will auto-deselect all its filtered descendants.
+- Deselecting a parent row would auto-deselect all its filtered descendants.

 When `rowSelectionPropagation.parents` is set to `true`.